Playtime is a crucial part of your child’s emotional, social, and physical development. Play holds great value and is about much more than having fun.

 Toddlers’ play helps develop coordination, muscle strength, and balance through climbing, running, falling, and getting back up again.
 They learn to manage the emotional surprise of the fall, manage minor pain, and develop resilience

 School age kids left to create their own fun are incredibly creative.
-Make-pretend play like playing “school” or “store” and snow fort building, art projects or tag-type games allow kids to make the rules and assign jobs which require negotiation skills and thinking on their feet.
+Imaginative play like playing “school” or “store” and snow fort building, art projects or tag-type games allow kids to make the rules and assign jobs which require negotiation skills and thinking on their feet.
 All of the above involve more physical activity than sitting in front of the TV.

-Older children benefit from being involved in team sports or other organized group activities like band or drama.
+Older children benefit from being involved in team sports or other organized group activities like band, theater or clubs.
 By being part of a team, teens learn that practice requires hard work and dedication, that loss requires one to get up and try again, and that persistence pays off with improved performance.
 As a team member, teens gain a sense of belonging critical to self-esteem.
 The community of team sports and the team mentality is transferable to the workplace and family life in the future.

 Constructive playtime